SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: AIFG Framework

 \subsection{Overview}

-AIFG is a coarse-to-fine framework designed to bridge unstructured protocol documents and formal security properties.
-We formalize this task as mapping the raw protocol documents $\mathcal{D}$ to a set of canonical formal property descriptions $\mathcal{P} = \{p_1, \dots, p_m\}$.
+AIFG bridges protocol documents and formal security properties by extracting security goals from $\mathcal{D}$ and mapping them, conditioned on a selected protocol flow $\mathcal{F}$ and schema $\mathcal{S}$, to a set of canonical formal property descriptions $\mathcal{P} = \{p_1, \dots, p_m\}$.

-Rather than attempting end-to-end translation, AIFG decomposes the pipeline into two stages: extraction and formalization.
-Guided by two key principles, our design separates semantic filtering from symbolic reasoning to explicitly handle the sparsity of security goals, and grounds generation in retrieved context to ensure symbolic consistency.

-As illustrated in Figure~\ref{fig:AIFG}, Stage I ($\mathcal{M}_{ext}$) filters operational noise from the protocol documents $\mathcal{D}$ to identify security goal statements $\mathcal{G} \subset \mathcal{C}$.
-Subsequently, Stage II ($\mathcal{M}_{form}$) utilizes Retrieval-Augmented Generation (RAG) to translate these extracted goals into structured properties $\mathcal{P}$.
-The following sections describe each stage in detail.